bhdirect-ebooks/dev-docs/source/code/data_types.md

 ```html
 <span data-cross-context='{"parsing":""}'>123:4</span>
 ```
-<span class="warning">After using an empty parsing attribute in this way, always restore context with a normal parsing context tag.</span>
+<aside class="warning">Important: After using an empty parsing attribute in this way, always restore context with a normal parsing context tag.</aside>

 ### Date Context